Civil defense siren: Japan

 An example of a Bosai Musen electronic siren.
 Note the left one has an unusual design and has the UNI-PEX branding, and the right one has a reflex horn design and has the TOA logo on the front.
 Both are capable of playing music at certain times of day and broadcasting voice announcements.

 Japan utilizes a system of mainly electronic Bosai Musen electronic sirens to warn of impending missile strikes or natural disasters such as Tsunamis.
 The system was installed by J-Alert in 2007 as one of their many other methods of warning the public of incoming dangers.

 An example of the most common Bosai Musen types in Japan.
 Note the one on the left has a common reflex horn design, while the right one has an unusual speaker design.
 Both are made by TOA, a Japanese company.

 Some of these sirens are also used to play music at certain times of day, presumably as an end of day signal.

 In Japan, where natural disasters occur frequently, civil defense alerts play an important role.
 These alert systems are located in towns and cities all over the country and are connected to J-Alert, which makes it possible to send alerts to the whole country in the shortest possible time.
-Unlike the traditional blaring sirens, the Japanese government usually plays soothing music.
-These are usually played at 5:00 p.m. and play a variety of music including children's songs.
+Unlike most civil warning sirens, the Japanese government usually plays renditions of different music.
+These are usually played at 5:00 p.m. and play a variety of music including traditional children's songs.
 The music played varies from region to region, and in some areas foreign music, such as Edelweiss, become part of people's daily lives, reminding children to come home and signaling the end of the workday for employees.
 In addition, some towns use it as a public announcement system for local news, events, etc. However, these announcements are made in the morning.
-This has led to resentment among some residents.
+This has led to some small controversies among some residents.

 An example of a Bosai Musen electronic siren playing a version of the Yuyake Koyake Japanese folk song as an end of day signal.
 Note that the horns are made by UNI-PEX and painted green.

-Japan also had a large mechanical siren system not used to warn residents, made by Yamaha, called the Yamaha Music Siren, sounded at certain times of day presumably as an end of day signal.
+Japan also had a less common large mechanical siren system used for music, made by Yamaha, called the Yamaha Music Siren, sounded at certain times of day presumably as an end of day signal like others.
 These sirens had many mechanical choppers with different port ratios to match a certain musical note.
 These choppers would have rotating stators in order to let each note play individually, in order to play music.

 Philippines

 Philippines has flood, typhoon, tsunami and air force base sirens.
-The entire system is the TOA speakers for flood warnings, Telegrafia Pavian for typhoon warnings, a Federal Signal 3T22 at the Clark Air Base, and a Sircom SIBT along with ATI HPSS-16/32 for the tsunami warnings.
+The entire system is the TOA speakers for flood warnings, Telegrafia Pavian for typhoon warnings, Federal Signal 3T22s at the Clark Air Base, an LK-2001 in Davao City, Several Model 2s and 7s, Sentry sirens and a Sircom SIBT along with ATI HPSS-16/32 for the tsunami warnings.